ShitOfTheMonth/Amnesia/README.md

 # Amnesia
-A database that forgets everything you send it
+A key/value store that forgets everything you send it